11 June 2020, 10:38

 There are currently 2 different types of approaches

 A risk-based approach is designed to move away from a rule-based system, and away from a ‘checklist’ mentality surrounding compliance.
 It aims to ensure a strong level of senior management buy-in and an understanding of ‘risk-ownership’.
-It operates on the principal that in order to be effective, the regulatory regime must be set up in such a way which ensure that senior management understand the risks involved in making certain commercial decisions, in entering specific markets or releasing new products.
-It aims to focus efforts on areas considered to bear higher risk of being misused for money laundering.
+It operates on the principal that in order to be effective, the regulatory regime must be set up in such a way that ensures senior management understands the risks involved in making certain commercial decisions, in entering specific markets or releasing new products.
+It aims to focus efforts on areas considered to bear a higher risk of being misused for money laundering.
 A non-exhaustive example of the types of risk assessed in building a risk profile of a customer, portfolio or product launch include: Customer Risk, Geographical Risk, Product related risk, Transaction related risk, Process related risk, Industry related risk and more.

-The rule-based approach, such as that widely in operation in North America, focusses on more specific do’s and don’ts.
+The rule-based approach, such as that widely in operation in North America, focuses on more specific do’s and don’ts.
 While not always 100% black and white, the focus in on allowing significantly less flexibility and room for the individual risk appetite of a company.

 There is often more clarity for companies in what needs to be done within the rule-based approach.
 This has been seen over the past 5 years, as a significant increase in licensed companies, needing to be AML compliant has taken place.
 The risk-based approach often requires more experience to be understood than the rule-based approach.